Intevation/intelmq-mailgen/README.md

 Mailgen tries to be as robust as possible, in order to keep sending emails whenever possible.

 If it can't find templates, for instance, it will continue with the next e-mail and log an error message and the stacktrace.
 The error message contains information about the emails that could not be sent.
 The `idmap` within the json part is a json dict of database ids for events in the `events` table.
 Each with a list of database ids for the corresponding rows of the `notifications` table.

+Mailgen stops (with an INFO log entry) if a different instance of it is already running.

 Developer Information